jacobISU/WebDev_Final/README.md

 ### Frontend
 The frontend requires no configuration.
 `cd frontend` and then `npm start` to start the React app, which will launch the site.
+If the backend is not correct, the store page will be blank.